 There are different types of tickets or citations that you can receive from a law enforcement officer.
 These types of traffic tickets fall into two categories:

-You may be issued a ticket/citation that requires you pay a fine or another type of penalty.
+You may be issued a ticket or citation that requires you pay a fine or another type of penalty.
+The penalties will vary depending on local laws, your driving record and the nature of the violation.
 For example, a speeding ticket requires a fee and potentially a court date.
 If you don’t pay the fine within the allotted time period, the fine amount could increase.
 You could also contest the charge in traffic court, which could result in the dismissal of the charge and any penalties if you’re found not guilty.
-The traffic violation will be on your record if you are found guilty.
+The traffic violation will be on your record if you are found guilty, and it can lead to points on your driving and insurance records.
+And if you're a repeat offender with other violations on your record, the penalties may be harsher.

 Criminal traffic violations include: